aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 $ openssl rsautl -encrypt -in genkey.bin -oaep -inkey pkey.bin -keyform DER -pubin -out WrappedKeyMaterial.bin
 ```

-This command takes the generated key material and encrypt it with the public key we downloaded from AWS KMS.
+This command takes the generated key material and encrypts it with the public key we downloaded from AWS KMS.
 Then, saves the output in another file named **WrappedKeyMaterial.bin**.

 #### Step 4 - Import your key material